-The CPN published the 2016 Corn Disease Loss Estimates and 2015 Soybean Disease Loss Estimates.
+The CPN published the 2017 Corn Disease Loss Estimates.

-The CPN website had more than 21,900 visitors, resulting in more than 18,000 unique page views of our publications.
+The CPN website had more than 25,200 unique page views.
+Nearly 36,000 downloads of our publications occurred.

-The top 5 publications viewed on the CPN website in 2017 were (in order):
+The top 5 publications downloaded on the CPN website in 2018 were (in order):

 The CPN had input from specialists representing 28 different institutions in the United States and Canada.
 Specialists contributed as authors and reviewers.